cjungmann/cjungmann.github.io/index.md

 this format than the universally-accepted CVS, but is favored because of its unambiguous presentation of rows and columns.

-## Hacker Rank Competiion Solutions
+## Hacker Rank Competition Solutions

 [source](https://github.com/cjungmann/HackerRank_ProjectEuler_Solutions)